ursooperduper/ursooperduper-site-old/_posts/2014-09-17-basic-calculator-app.md

 One last moment of victory!
 ---------------------------

-While my calculator is indeed, very basic, it does perform better than one production code calcuator.
+While my calculator is indeed, very basic, it does perform better than one production code calculator.
 Mac users, test out my operation from above (5 + 2 * 3)

 The dashboard calculator will immediately add the 5 + 2 before you can even enter * 3!